RECIST is a standard way to measure the response of a tumor to treatment.

 Lytic or mixed lytic-blastic bone metastases with identifiable soft tissue component can be considered as measurable lesions if they meet the measurability criteria.

 The left CT image is of a 80-year-old male with osteoblastic bone metastases of a non-small-cell lung carcinoma.

-> The CT image on the right is of a 69-year-old female with osteolytic bone metastases of a solitary fibrous tumour of the left shoulder.
+The CT image on the right is of a 69-year-old female with an osteolytic metastasis in the right ilac bone.

-> This metastasis is suitable for measurement and can be used as target lesion.
+This metastasis is suitable for measurement and can be used as target lesion.